 (USB Booting Tools and Extraction Software)

-PDL Casper-RW Creator (By Lance) PDL Casper-RW Creator Source Code
+PDL Casper-RW Creator PDL Casper-RW Creator Source Code

-Syslinux – (By H. Peter Anvin) Bootloader used to make the drive bootable
+Syslinux – (By H. Peter Anvin) Bootloader that can be used to make a USB drive bootable.

 (Emulation Software Resources)

 coLinux – A port of the Linux Kernel to Windows (allows Linux to run as an application in windows).

 QEMU – (By Fabrice Bellard) Virtual machine emulation software.

 (Other Free "Not Open Source" but useful Tools)

 The Pendrivelinux site was created with the intent to introduce people to Linux by providing methods to run their favorite Linux Distribution(s) and tools from a portable device.
 By utilizing a portable platform that does not interfere with a users PC, even Windows users who may have otherwise passed on trying Linux, have the opportunity to easily try it before making any commitment.

 "As the founder of this site, I dream that a majority of the population might some day carry Linux with them on a portable device.
 Boasting the ability to walk up to any PC or terminal, run their own operating environment, remove the device when finished, and walk away, while leaving no information behind on the PC or terminal they used."